AMK9978/Guardian/README.md

 ```

 ## Architecture
-The guardian system uses a micro-kernel architecture designed by the idea of extension in mind:
+The guardian system uses a micro-kernel architecture designed with the idea of extension in mind:

 ![Architecture](./docs/arch.jpg)